Accenting Gay Indian Nightlife

 "[Khubchandani] is not a professional voyeur, peeking in with a heteronormative gaze just because queerness now seems cool and marketable.
 The knowledge he generates is possible only because of his unique vantage point as a performance studies scholar, a drag queen, and a transnational desi. ...He speaks of the gay men he meets from a place of “critical generosity.”
 They are not merely subjects to be studied.
 Many of them are friends, acquaintances, community members, and love interests.
 There is a relationship of care."

-Winner, 2021 Outstanding Book Award, Association for Theatre in Higher Education (ATHE)
+Winner of the 2021 Outstanding Book Award, Association for Theatre in Higher Education (ATHE)

 Honorable Mention for the 2021 GLQ Caucus of the MLA and Queer/Trans Caucus of ASA Alan Bray Book Prize.